Top 10 Customer Experience KPIs Every CX Leader Should Track

 Here are some of the most useful KPI tracking tools across different categories:

-• Social Listening: You can use tools like Sprout Social and Hootsuite to analyze conversations around your brand and gain helpful insights into people’s feelings and opinions.
+• Social Listening: Businesses can use tools like Sprout Social and Hootsuite to analyze conversations about their brand and gain insights into people’s feelings and opinions.
+These tools can help the brand cover major platforms and analyze the data hassle-free.

-• Surveys: Survey tools like Mention and Zonka Feedback are extremely helpful for understanding customer behavior and gaining feedback.
+• Surveys: Tools like Mention and Zonka Feedback are extremely helpful for understanding customer behavior and collecting feedback.
+They can also be modified to produce qualitative results if a brand needs more in-depth insights.

 Man in business suit using a tablet and concentrating on a project..